Designing a Learning Platform

 Armed with a newly created user story, I started to sketch potential primary registration flows.

-However, this was made challenging by to the fact that any solution had to fold into the existing architecture of Cambridge One – while also being flexible enough to adjust to any future changes.
+However, this was made challenging by to the fact that any solution had to fold into the existing architecture of C1 – while also being flexible enough to adjust to any future changes.

 It quickly became obvious that this process had two parts.
 Parents would first need to sign in or register before creating an account for their child.
 As parent registration could reuse procedures used for other user types (e.g. teachers and adult learners), true design effort was only needed for the second portion.

 Because of this, the user story changed from “primary age learner registration” to “proxy child registration by parent”.
 The main designer in the team then created sketches to visualise what this could look like, with the flows also having been amended.